Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Bayesian inferences on the Modified waveforms with GW signals

 \section{Bayesian inferences on the Modified waveforms with GW signals}

-{4.\arabic{equation}} Bayesian inference has been widely used in gravitational-wave astronomy, and it is an effective tool that allows us to test and place constraints on modified theories of gravity.
-In this work, our goal is to constrain the energy scale of parity violation ($M_{\rm PV}$) and that of Lorentz violation ($M_{\rm LV}$).
-With the waveform model $H$ and the observed strain data $d$, the posterior distribution for the model parameters $\vec{\theta}$ can be written as:
+{4.\arabic{equation}} Bayesian inference has been widely used in gravitational-wave astronomy, and it is an effective tool that allows us to test and place constraints on modified theories of gravity. {Under this framework, the primary goal is to construct a posterior distribution $P(\vec{\theta} \mid d, H)$, where $d$ is the data and $\vec{\theta}$ is the set of parameters in model $H$.
+In the case of compact binary coalescence, $d$ is the strain data from a network of gravitational-wave detectors\cite{Thrane:2018qnx}.
+To describe the merger of a BBH system, $\vec{\theta}$ includes 15 parameters In standard GR; In the models described in Sec.\ref{sec:3}, $\vec{\theta}$ also includes additional parameters ($A_\nu$, $A_\mu$, $A_{\bar{\nu}}$, and $A_{\bar{\mu}}$) describing the modifications of amplitude and/or phase on the waveform.
+The posterior distribution of $\vec{\theta}$ can be written as:}

 where $\mathcal{L}(d \mid \vec{\theta}, H)$ is the likelihood of observing the data given a specific set of $\vec{\theta}$, $\pi (\vec{\theta} \mid H)$ is the prior distribution, and $\mathcal{Z} (d \mid H)$ is known as the evidence that is defined by the integral